zamazan4ik/awesome-pgo/article/article.md

 * [Missing](https://github.com/llvm/llvm-project/issues/63024) partial training support for instrumentation PGO.
 Right now, Clang [supports](https://releases.llvm.org/16.0.0/tools/clang/docs/ClangCommandLineReference.html#cmdoption-clang-fprofile-sample-accurate) partial training only for the sampling PGO with `-fno-profile-sample-accurate` flag.
 * By default, Clang [uses](https://clang.llvm.org/docs/UsersManual.html#cmdoption-fprofile-update) non-atomic profile counters.
 It could be a problem since non-atomic counters can bring some non-determinism into your PGO pipelines.
 * As usual, there are multiple documentation issues (like [one](https://github.com/llvm/llvm-project/issues/74022), [two](https://github.com/llvm/llvm-project/issues/82140)) in different areas.
-However, I would say Clang has **the best** PGO-related documentation at least among the open-source compilers.
+E.g. if you check my one of the earliest PGO benchmarks, you will see `-fprofile-instr-generate` usage (FE PGO) instead of `-fprofile-generate` (IR PGO).
+As we discussed earlier, IR PGO nowadays should be preffered over FE PGO.
+But I didn't know that since this information wasn't written in the documentation!
+If I, a person who spent quite a lot of time with PGO, did this mistake - what about users who only start their PGO trip?
+Fortunately, right now the issue is resolved, and the Clang's PGO documentation [recommends](https://clang.llvm.org/docs/UsersManual.html#profiling-with-instrumentation) using IR PGO over FE PGO.
+Despite all of that, I would say Clang has **the best** PGO-related documentation at least among the open-source compilers.

 By the way, if you are interested in some PGO implementation details in Clang, I can recommend to watch [this](https://www.youtube.com/watch?v=CvbIPGSnes8) talk from C++ Russia 2021.
 The only limitation - the talk is in Russian so prepare your translators.